GaloisInc/softfloat-hs/README.md

 The library is functional, although a few global variables are not yet captured (whether underflow is detected before or after rounding, for example).

+Known issues
+====
+Building softfloat on Darwin currently has some issues -- for whatever reason, some of the conversion functions to not work correctly in some of the corner cases (f32ToI32 in particular).
+We are investigating this currently.

 Other information
 ===